VoronDesign/VoronUsers/printer_mods/Mac10goesBRRRT/BTT_PiTFT/readme.md

 ![Picture with some Distance](https://github.com/Mac10goesBRRRT/VoronUsers/blob/master/printer_mods/Mac10goesBRRRT/BTT_PiTFT/images/Display_Front.jpg)

+## Printing

+All Parts are already in the right orientation.
+Use the standard Voron Specs for printing.

 ## Installation

 1. Attach the 2 Mounts to the Frame with the M5 screws, feed the Cable through the Slot in the middle Skirt and mount it with the M3 screws.